gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 - Critical updates are achieved by serving `agent_update_after` with the current time.
 - The Teleport proxy translates upgrade hours (below) into a specific time after which all agents should be upgraded.
 - If an agent misses an upgrade window, it will always update immediately.
+- The edition served is the cluster edition (enterprise, enterprise-fips, or oss), and cannot be configured.

 #### Teleport Resources